fadeevab/design-patterns-rust/behavioral/chain-of-responsibility/README.md

 The patient has been already handled:

-Patient registration already done
+Patient registration is already done
-Doctor checkup has been already done
+A doctor checkup is already done
-Medicine has been already given to a patient
+Medicine is already given to a patient
 Payment done
 ```

+## Notes

+[Chain of Responsibility in Go (Example)](https://refactoring.guru/design-patterns/chain-of-responsibility/go/example) is used as a reference for this Rust example.